Swiss Cup (basketball)

-The Swiss Men's Basketball Cup, commonly known as simply the Swiss Cup or as the Patrick Baumann Swiss Cup, is the national cup competition of professional basketball in Switzerland.
+The Swiss Basketball Cup, commonly known as simply the Swiss Cup or as the Patrick Baumann Swiss Cup, is the national cup competition of professional basketball in Switzerland.
 It is organised by Swiss Basketball, the national governing body of the sport.
-It is the national federation cup of Switzerland.
+Swiss Basketball hosts a men's, women's, U18 men's, and U18 women's version of the Patrick Baumann Swiss Cup.

 Format

 Teams from the top-tier levels in Switzerland can participate in the cup competition.
 A total number of 54 teams play a knock-out tournament, with a final at a neutral venue to determine the cup champions.